nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 - is reasonably comfortable using CLI apps

 **Value proposition**:
-Since social workers need to contact many different elderly every day, we created this app to help them easily avoid missing out on any elderly while reducing the hassle of manually checking the frequency of contacts for each elderly.
+Since social workers need to contact many elderly every day, we created this app to help them easily avoid missing out on any elderly while reducing the hassle of manually checking the frequency of contacts for each elderly.

 ### Glossary